-The Midwifery Standards Review (MSR) is a systematic process that enables the midwife, whatever her practice setting, to reﬂect on how she works using the Standards of Practice and Turanga Kaupapa as a guide.
-She then presents to two reviewers who assist her further in her reﬂections and in the development of a Professional Development Plan.
+The Midwifery Standards Review (MSR) is a systematic process that enables midwives, whatever their practice setting, to reﬂect on how they work using the Standards of Midwifery Practice and Turanga Kaupapa as a guide.
+The midwife attends a review with two reviewers who will assist further with reﬂections and the development of a Professional Development Plan.

 MSR is educative, robust, supportive and challenging.
-By participating in MSR, a midwife demonstrates her commitment to her ongoing professional development.
+By participating in MSR, a midwife demonstrates a commitment to ongoing professional development.

 MSR assists each midwife to reﬂect on her practice in several ways.
 The midwife:

-- considers her or her facility’s statistical data in relation to the standards of practice
+- considers their own or the facility’s statistical data in relation to the standards of practice

-- considers and reflects on feedback from women for whom she provides midwifery care
+- considers and reflects on feedback from those they provide midwifery care to

 - writes a self-assessment against the standards of practice in which all these activities are considered

-- considers future goals to be discussed and determined at the review.
+- considers future professional goals to be discussed and determined at the review.